perryrh0dan/taskline/readme.md

 ## Languages

+Change the language in the configuration file under language.
+Actual only english(en) and german(de) is supported.

 Actual taskline supports english as default output language and german.
-Hopefully with you help we are able to translate taskline in much more languages.
+Hopefully with your help we are able to translate taskline in much more languages.
 Visit the [contributing guidelines](https://github.com/perryrh0dan/taskline/blob/master/contributing.md#translating-taskline) to learn more on how to translate taskline into more languages.

 ## Development